 1. Providing town and city residents with the opportunity for recreation and engaging in outdoor sports close to urban areas (not including large developments like football stadiums).

 3. Defending habitats and wildlife corridors and therefore assisting nature conservation.

-4. Protecting the unique and special characteristics of villages by stopping cities and towns from absorbing them.
+4. Protecting villages’ unique and special characteristics by stopping cities and towns from absorbing them.